ShadowKnightMK4/InsightDebugApi/Readme.md

  ------------------------------------------
 Writing your Own Telemetry DLLs
 ------------------------------------------
-	You’ll need to consider the scope of the DLL.
-One concept you’re going to specifically want to consider is what the target routine sets on output.
+	Youâ€™ll need to consider the scope of the DLL.
+One concept youâ€™re going to specifically want to consider is what the target routine sets on output.
 For example, CreateFileW returns a HANDLE sized value and sets a DWORD sized last error.
 The IoDeviceTracking telemetry packs pointers to writable blocks of memory in the exception it generates when these are called.
 These give the